thingsym/multi-device-switcher/readme.txt

 3. Configure settings.
 Select Theme by Theme option.
 Add UserAgent by UserAgent option.
 4. Have fun!

+= Setting and Using the PC Switcher =

+There are three ways how to Using the PC Switcher.

+= 1.
+Add a PC Switcher to the footer =

+1. Go to the "Multi Device Switcher" options page through the 'Appearance' menu in WordPress.
+2. Configure settings.
+Check the checkbox 'Add a PC Switcher to the footer.' by PC Switcher option.
+3. Have fun!

+= 2.
+Add a PC Switcher to your sidebars/widget areas =

+1. Add-on the widget 'PC Switcher', when you activate the plugin "Multi Device Switcher".
+2. Go to the "Widgets" options page through the 'Appearance' menu in WordPress.
+3. Drag and drop the title bars 'PC Switcher' into the desired area.
+4. Have fun!

+= 3.
+For the theme authors and developers, add a PC Switcher to your theme.

+1. Add the following code into the PHP files, when you develop your theme.
+ `<?php if ( function_exists('multi_device_switcher_add_pc_switcher') ) { multi_device_switcher_add_pc_switcher(); } ?>`
+2. Have fun!

+= Using default CSS and customized CSS =

+* Go to the "Multi Device Switcher" options page through the 'Appearance' menu in WordPress.
+* Configure settings.
+Check the checkbox 'Add a default CSS.' by PC Switcher option.
+If you want to customize CSS, uncheck the checkbox.
+* Have fun!

 == Changelog ==

 = 1.1.2 =
+* Required: at least version 3.4
 * fixed: fix tabs and buttons
 = 1.1.1 =
 * fixed: change the order of the UserAgent detection